orblivion/KiwixSandstorm/.sandstorm/description.md

 <a href="http://wiki.kiwix.org/wiki/Features#Web_server" target="_blank" rel="noopener noreferrer">Kiwix</a> is a project of its own.
 This Sandstorm app makes it easier to set up, but it is still in Beta, so some features may be rough around the edges:

+* Searching wikis:
-* Searching by document content does not work for most wikis.
+  * Searching by document content (as opposed to document title) does not work for some wikis.
-* Search does not work at all for some wikis (It does work for full English Wikipedia).
+  * Search does not work at all for some wikis.
-* The "Random Page" feature does not work.
+  * Major English wikis, such as Wikipedia, seem to be okay here.
+* Other features:
   * Seeking within videos does not work.
+  * The "Random Page" feature on wikis does not work.
+* User interface:
-* External links must manually be opened in new tabs.
+  * External links must manually be opened in new tabs

 If you are interested in seeing something in particular get improved, <em>please give feedback</em>!